Quaden2307/flight-price-predictor/documentation/live_data_logging.md

 Second, the offer-count drift I called resolved on May 19 is back.
 Today's 3,870 is the lowest single-run total in the 16-run history.
 Last 9 runs: 4022 → 3933 → 3921 → 3963 → 3968 → 4014 → 4047 → 3992 → 3870.
 The early-May ~4,300 baseline is gone and the bounce-back on May 18-19 looks like noise on top of a real downward drift.
 Cache thinning on the API side is the most likely explanation — nothing I can do about it on my end anyway.
 Not actionable yet; just worth knowing the per-day yield is trending down.

 Third, on track but no buffer for the 96K-row modeling start on May 31.
 Need ~32K more rows in 8 days (~4K/day), almost exactly the current rate.
 If the drift continues even slightly, May 31 slips.
 Acceptable — that date is a target, not a deadline, and the pre-modeling structural work (features.py and split.py) is still in progress anyway.

+---

+## May 24, 2026

+Run 17: 3,861 offers, 0 failures, ~8h 28m runtime (10:13 → 18:42 UTC).
+Cumulative dataset now 68,019 rows across 17 runs.
+Integrity check clean across NULLs, ranges, and the 3-day volume baseline.

+Two things worth recording.

+First, the offer-count drift I re-flagged yesterday is continuing.
+3,861 is the new single-run low — third consecutive day under 4,000 (3,992 → 3,870 → 3,861).
+The volume-drop check didn't fire (today is ~97% of the 3-day baseline, well above the 75% threshold), but the trend itself is steady.
+Same explanation as yesterday — most likely cache thinning on the API side.
+Not actionable but worth knowing per-day yield keeps eroding.

+Second, runtime is creeping up alongside the slow-API pattern.
+Last three days: 5h 15m → 6h 23m → 8h 28m.
+The 6 AM PDT start still leaves comfortable margin before the next 6 AM trigger (today finished at ~11:42 AM PDT), so no overlap risk yet.
+But if runtime keeps doubling, the safe margin disappears fast.
+Worth pre-thinking a circuit-breaker or earlier start time if runtime crosses ~16 hours, well before the actual overlap point.

+Modeling-start math: need ~28K more rows in 7 days.
+At the current ~3,900/day rate that's right on the line.
+May 31 still feasible but increasingly tight.